-After surveying different ethical methods, this courses introduces Christian ethics as an activity of integrating faith, learning, and living.
-Using the Ten Commandments, the Sermon on the Mount and the New Testament doctrine of divine enablement, this course focuses on a Christ-centered approach to character development and moral decision-making.
-Attention is given variously to issues related to valuing our neighbor, life (i.e. abortion, euthanasia, capital punishment, war), sexuality, marriage, the environment, rights of others, truth-telling and valuing the inward transformation of desires.
+After surveying different ethical methods, this course introduces Christian ethics as an activity of integrating faith, learning, and living in a post-Christian context.
+Using Scripture as a foundation, this course focuses on a Christ-centered approach to character development and moral decision-making.
+The maintenance of integrity in the moral process is emphasized as attention is given variously to issues related to valuing our neighbor, life (i.e. abortion, euthanasia, capital punishment, war), sexuality, marriage, the environment, and the rights of others.
 Prerequisite: BI 140, BI 141 or BI 112.